Novel aspects of integrability for NLSMs in symmetric spaces: Introduction

 In our recent work \cite{Katsinis:2022amo} we were able to obtain the formal solution the auxiliary system for the whole class of $O(n)$ NLSMs.
 The solution relies on the Pohlmeyer reduction.
 Even though we presented the group theoretical approach for the study of the reduced models, there exists a geometric one, which treats the reduction as an embedding problem, introduced in \cite{Lund:1976ze,Lund:1976xd}, see also \cite{Barbashov:1980kz,Barbashov:1983cs,Bakas:1996uw}.
 One considers the target space as a sub-manifold of an enhanced flat space and analyzes the embedding of the NLSM solution in the enhanced space.
 In order to do so one introduces a basis in the enhanced space.
 It turns out that the solution of the auxiliary system is related to this basis, as well as on the redefinition of the parameters $m_\pm$ given by \eqref{eq:m_rescalling}.
+Moreover, in the case of periodic boundary conditions, the monodromy matrix is non-trivial just because the virtual solution is not periodic, since the rescaling spoils the periodic boundary conditions.

 The purpose of this work is twofold.
 In view of AdS/CFT correspondence the solution of the auxiliary system in the case of AdS space presents a lot of interest.
 Of course, it is appealing to find the formal solution of the auxiliary system for more symmetric spaces.
 To kill two birds with one stone, we study the rank 1 symmetric spaces corresponding to the indefinite orthogonal group $O(p,q)$.